Aller au contenu principal

 A short quiz to make sure the phrases stuck.

-• 86 exercises total (translate + fill-the-blank)
+• 86 exercises total (translation + fill-in-the-blank)

 • Honest score: you see what stuck and what didn't